MNSGC-Ballooning/Antenna-Tracker-and-RFD-Controls-GUI/README.md

 -Select if you'd like to save data and if you'd like to graph your tracking in the Graphing and Logging section.
 Also choose whether or not you have internet access

 -Hit update settings, and the calibration window will appear if needed.
 Follow the procedure to calibrate your IMU.
 When the gyro, accelerometer, and magnetometer all display a value of 3, place your IMU back onto the tracker, and hit ready to get your location and center bearing.
-If you're using the RFD, go into the RFD tab and make sure that RFD Listen is on by clicking the listen button.
-Press the launch antenna tracker button to begin tracking the most recent received balloon position.
+If you're using the RFD, go into the RFD tab and see that RFD Listen is on.
+Press the launch antenna tracker button to begin tracking the most recent received balloon position, and to update with each new location.

 -Manual controls will require that you are not currently autotracking (except trim).